antonfirsov/docs/2017/07-Jul/Brotli/blogpost.md

 But you can configure it based of what you need.
 It's allowed to set:

-both for Compress and Decompress mode:
+Both for Compress and Decompress mode:
 1. BufferSize for stream
 2. Leave open parameter